ramadawn/Convert-Image-to-String-Library/README.md

 default: 0

 tells the fuction where on the list to start reading from

+**5a) val_eol (end in location on list) (eol = None):**

+default = None

+if this parameter is assigned and integer the its fuction will stop reading along the value space indicator list at this postion.
+It will iterate if val_iol = True.

 **6) val_pvc (position value change)(val_pvc = 1):**